microsoft/FluidFramework/BREAKING.md

 Also, note that storing a SharedObject directly is no longer supported, and files with SharedObjects serialized within a ConsensusRegisterCollection will no longer open.
 We don't believe it's ever been used this way so there should be no such files, but please reach out if you see errors.

-### `App Id` removed as a parameter to OdspDocumentServiceFactory
-`@microsoft/fluid-odsp-driver` no longer requires consumers to pass in an app id as an input.
-Consumers should simply remove this parameter from the OdspDocumentServiceFactory/OdspDocumentServiceFactoryWithCodeSplit constructor.

 ## 0.16 Breaking Changes